ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_ipv4.rst

 - Description: How to handle sessions if the configuration of this firewall policy changes.

   choice | check-all | Flush all current sessions accepted by this policy.
-These sessions must be started and re-matched with policies.

   choice | check-new | Continue to allow sessions already accepted by this policy.